 It occurs when the inner lining of the eyelids swells.
-This transparent lining, called conjunctiva, also covers the surface of the eye.
+This transparent lining, called the conjunctiva, also covers the eye’s surface.

 The chemosis of the conjunctiva is a type of ocular inflammation.

 The swelling of the conjunctiva can cause eye irritation and is presented as an exterior surface that seems aqueous or gelatinous.